denniepatton/Triton/README.md

 retrieve reference sequence information from the specified fasta file.
 All reads overlapping each individual site are processed before either joining unnormalized coverages across sites, in the case of composite mode, or passing directly to signal and feature analysis.
-Processing consists of retrieving the site(s) reference sequence, quality control (reads must be paired, meet mapping quality, not be duplicate, and fragment lengths must fall in the specified range), GC-correction at the fragment level (if bias is provided), and nucleosome position re-weighting.
-For each site the one-hot encoded nucleotide sequence, (GC-corrected) coverage, (GC-corrected) probable nucleosome positioning, site-level fragment length distribution, positional fragment length distribution (one distribution for fragments overlapping each bp) and, if TritonMe is used, bp-resolution methylation count information is produced.
-These go directly into downstream analysis in individual mode, or go through additional site-level quality control in composite mode before being added to the composite total.
+Processing consists of retrieving the site(s) reference sequence, quality control (reads must be paired, meet mapping quality, not be duplicate, and fragment lengths must fall in the specified range), GC-correction at the fragment level, and nucleosome position re-weighting.
+For each site the one-hot encoded nucleotide sequence, (GC-corrected) coverage, (GC-corrected) probable nucleosome positioning, site-level fragment length distribution, and positional fragment length distribution (one distribution for fragments overlapping each bp) is produced.
+At this point a purity-weighted background is subtracted, if using Triton with a background panel.
+These arrays go directly into downstream analysis in individual mode, or go through additional site-level quality control in composite mode before being added to the composite total.
 In particular, sites with 0 coverage, 0 median absolute deviation (MAD) in the coverage, or sites with signal > 10 MADs from the median at any point are dropped and reported.

 N.B. that only paired, uniquely mapped reads are used to infer fragments.
 All fragments specified and in the 15-500bp default bounds are used to generate fragment length distributions, and GC-correction is *not* used.
-All fragment coverage signals *do* use GC-correction if bias is provided, and the lower bound of fragment lengths considered for coverage is 146bp, i.e. the minimum fully wrapped nucleosome coverage.
+All fragment coverage signals *do* use GC-correction, and the lower bound of fragment lengths considered for coverage is 146bp, i.e. the minimum fully wrapped nucleosome coverage.

 Following initial processing, the probable-nucleosome position signal is run through a Fast Fourier Transform (FFT).
 The mean frequency amplitude in two bands corresponding to "small linker" (150-180bp) and "large linker" (180-210bp) is calculated in order to generate the